amygdala/tensorflow-workshop/workshop_sections/word2vec/README.md

 To train in the Cloud, we use `gcloud` to submit a training job.
 It's important to note that here we must use a Google Cloud Storage output directory.
 Make sure you have set up a Google Cloud Storage bucket and authorized the Google Cloud ML API to access it.
 See instructions [here](../../INSTALL.md#project-and-cloud-ml-setup).

-After you have completed this, set `MY_BUCKET=gs://my-bucket` with your name, for the commands below.
+After you have completed this, set `BUCKET=gs://my-bucket` with your bucket's name, for the commands below.

 Then submit a training job with:

 ```
 gcloud beta ml jobs submit training myword2vectraining \
-  --staging-bucket $MY_BUCKET \
+  --staging-bucket ${BUCKET} \
   --module-name word2vec.task \
   --package-path word2vec \
-  --config config.yaml \
   -- \
-  --output-path $MY_BUCKET/word2vec/output/run1 \
+  --output-path ${BUCKET}/word2vec/output/run1 \
   --vocab-file gs://tf-ml-workshop/word2vec/data/text8-vocab.tsv \
   --train-data-file gs://tf-ml-workshop/word2vec/data/text8-train.pb2 \
   --eval-data-file gs://tf-ml-workshop/word2vec/data/text8-eval.pb2
 ```

-This will output TensorBoard summaries, and model checkpoints to `$MY_BUCKET/word2vec/output/run1`
+This will output TensorBoard summaries, and model checkpoints to `${BUCKET}/word2vec/output/run1`

+NOTE: If you start multiple training jobs with the same `--output-path` they will load the trained model, and continue training.
+This can be useful for restarting canceled jobs, but if you wish to retrain a model from scratch, change the `--output-path`.

+If you want to control the parallelism of the training job you can use the `--scale-tier` flag to `gcloud`.
+Run `gcloud beta ml jobs submit training --help` for more info.

-Additional configuration can be added in the `config.yaml` file.
+Additional configuration can be added in a `config.yaml` file, which is passed with the `--config` flag.
 For the schema of this file check out the [Google Cloud ML Docs](https://cloud.google.com/ml/reference/configuration-data-structures#yaml_configuration_file)

 ## Viewing Embeddings With TensorBoard

 To view embeddings (and other summaries) with TensorBoard, simply start TensorBoard pointing it at your output directory (in the Cloud or locally).
 For example:

 ```
-tensorboard --logdir $MY_BUCKET/word2vec/output/run1
+tensorboard --logdir ${BUCKET}/word2vec/output/run1
 ```

 ## Loading Your Model For Prediction